On the local $L^2$-Bound of the Eisenstein Series: Introduction

-\begin{remark} Similar to the local $L^2$-bound question, one may also wonder about the analogous local (and global, for cuspidal forms) $L^p$-bound of automorphic forms for any $1\le p\le \infty$.
-For compact manifolds, general polynomial bounds in $\nu(\varphi)$ were obtained by Sogge \cite{sogge1988lp-norm} and there have been many improvements upon that in various aspects.
+\begin{remark} In this remark we comment on a few topics in the existing literature that have similar flavour as the local $L^2$-bound question in this paper.
+One may wonder about the size of the analogous local (and global, for cuspidal forms) $L^p$-bound of automorphic forms for any $1\le p\le \infty$.
+For compact manifolds, general polynomial bounds in $\nu(\varphi)$ were obtained by Sogge \cite{sogge1988lp-norm} and there have been many improvements in various aspects.
 On arithmetic locally symmetric spaces local $L^\infty$-norms for cuspidal automorphic forms have been studied quite a lot, in particular, quite extensively for small rank groups.
 We refer to \cite{blomer2016supnorm-pgln} for the case of $\GL_n(\R)$, to \cite{marshall2014upper} for general semisimple groups and the references therein.
 The proofs there are via the pre-trace formula which can also be made to work to prove similar bounds for the local $L^\infty$-bounds of the short averages of the square of the Eisenstein series in case of non-compact spaces.
-We also remark that local $L^\infty$-bound of general Eisenstein series (and also the cusp forms) may not satisfy \eqref{eq:expectation}; see, e.g., \cite[Theorem 2]{blomer2020epstein}.
+We also remark that local $L^\infty$-bound of general Eisenstein series may not satisfy \eqref{eq:expectation}; see, e.g., \cite[Theorem 2]{blomer2020epstein}.
+On the other hand, the local $L^\infty$ bounds of the cusp forms (similarly, of an average of Eisenstein series) on $\GL_n$ as in \cite{blomer2016supnorm-pgln} often do not hold globally (i.e.\ uniformly near the cusp); see \cite{brumley2020large}.

-We also refer to the Random Wave Conjecture for the Maass forms on the upper half-plane due to Berry, which proposes asymptotics of the $L^p$-norms for \emph{cusp forms} as their parameters grow; see \cite{berry1977regular}.
-A similar Random Wave model can be described for Eisenstein series on the upper half-plane in terms of their \emph{regularized} $L^p$-norms; see \cite{hejhal1992topography}.
-In \cite{luo1995quantum} and \cite{djankovic2020random} the authors proved asymptotic formul{\ae} for the regularized $L^2$ and $L^4$-norms, respectively, of the Eisenstein series on the upper half-plane. \end{remark}